 Fulbright Program for U.S. Students

-The Fulbright Program for U.S. Students fosters mutual understanding between nations through one-to-one cultural exchange via these opportunities for U.S. citizens:
+The Fulbright Program for U.S. Students fosters mutual understanding between nations through one-to-one cultural exchange via these one-year post-graduate opportunities for U.S. citizens:

-- Spend one academic year abroad to pursue graduate study or conduct independent research, or a combination of the two (Academic program).
+- Study/research grants: Pursue graduate study or conduct independent research, or a combination of the two.
 Special opportunities exist in particular countries in the following areas: business, public health, journalism, and the sciences.
+Opportunities and requirements for applicants vary by country.

 Matthew Liston '13, Fulbright ETA to Jordan in 2016-2017